 Born at Neepawa on 19 June 1912, daughter of Harry Spratt (c1886-1965) and Rosa Eady (c1890-1968), she moved to Brandon in 1916 and attended school locally.
 Following teacher training, she taught at Castle Hill School (?-1941) and King George School (1941-1943).
 On 8 January 1945, she married William “Bill” Guthrie (1912-1958) at St. Luke’s Church in Ottawa, Ontario and resided in Ottawa while he served in the Canadian Army.
 After his 1947 discharge, the couple returned to Manitoba, settled at Balmoral, and had a two children: Leonard Guthrie and Marilyn Guthrie (wife of L. Anderson).
-She continued teaching in the Interlake area, including at Centre School (1947-1949), Edward E. Best School (?-?), and Gunton School (1964-1965, Principal), before joining the teaching staff of the St. James-Assiniboia School Division at Buchanan School (1965-1971).
+She continued teaching in the Interlake area, including at Centre School (1947-1949), Edward E. Best School (?-?), and Gunton School (1964-1965, Principal), before joining the teaching staff of the St. James-Assiniboia School Division at St. Charles School (1965-1966) and Buchanan School (1966-1971).
 She was a member of St. Peter’s Anglican Church, Anglican Church of the Ascension, and an active 4-H leader.
 She died at the Princess Elizabeth Hospital on 6 May 1971 and was buried in the Stonewall Cemetery.

 Birth and marriage registrations, Manitoba Vital Statistics.

 1911 & 1916 Canada censes, Library and Archives Canada.

 “Will scholarships: $50 McIntyre Memorial Awards to forty teachers announced,” Winnipeg Free Press, 21 June 1941, page 7.